openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

    requesting the BMC on the card to permit the overall host OS to Access the card's BMC.
 This is achievable with an IPMI raw command, but against the card's BMC.
-2) Then you would apply BMC firmware updates, to the card's BMC/ Today this would boot IPA, and perform it from the host OS, which also means that we're going to need to interact with the overall host BMC, and boot the baremetal machine overall.
+2) Then you would apply BMC firmware updates, to the card's BMC Today this would boot IPA, and perform it from the host OS, which also means that we're going to need to interact with the overall host BMC, and boot the baremetal machine overall.